stall with various oriental spices in local bazaar

 Follow the Flow: Embrace the Chaos

 The first and most essential tip for navigating Almedina is to embrace the chaos.
 The narrow streets wind and weave, seemingly without rhyme or reason, but this is all part of the adventure.
-Rather than fighting against the current, go with the flow, and allow yourself to get lost – it’s in these moments that you often stumble upon the most unexpected gems.
+Rather than fighting against the current, go with the flow, and allow yourself to get lost – it’s in these moments, you often stumble upon the most unexpected gems.

 Use Landmarks as Your Guide